Blank0211/mal_client/README.md

 A barebone python CLI application to work with MAL's API.

 ### Instructions
-Run the script from command line and enter a username. enter "h" to get the list of commands and their discription
+1. Run the script from command line.
+2. Enter a username.
+3. Enter `auth` to authorize application.
+4. Enter `ld tkn` to load tokens.
+5. Enter `h` to get a list of available actions.

+You only need to use `auth` the first time running the script.

 By default MAL API doesn't return all fields.
 You can choose the fields
 that you want returned with the `fields` parameter.
 To pass a fields parameter